 The psalmist turns again in prayer to God, pleading for mercy (“have pity on me”) and for grace to help in his time of need (“be my helper”).

 You changed my mourning into dancing; O LORD, my God, forever will I give you thanks.

-In due time, God delivered the psalmist out of his troubles and restored him to his former prosperity.
-His prayers were answered and his “mourning was turned into dancing.”
+In due time, God delivered the psalmist out of his troubles and restored him to his former prosperity; his prayers were answered.
 Regardless of the nature of or reason for the misfortune, God can be trusted to come to the aid of one who cries for help.

 For this, the psalmist pledges, he will be forever grateful.